 A cold frame is really just a mini greenhouse.
 By protecting your plants from excess cold and frost, a cold frame extends the growing season of greens and herbs.

-If you have a family member or friend with a work shop, this would be a good project to include them (and use their space).
+If you have a family member or friend with a work shop, this would be a good project in which to include them (and use their space).
 However, this can certainly be built in a weekend with a little patience and a comfortable work area.

 - Cordless drill